tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * The first highlighted box captures the period after the September 11th attacks and the decline of the dotcom bubble, while the second highlights the recession that began in 2008, including the collapse of Lehmann Brothers.

-* Scenarios such as political upheavals, natural disasters, and disruptions to oil supply can also cause volatility to cluster.
+* Scenarios such as political upheavals, natural disasters, and disruptions to oil supplies can also cause volatility to cluster.

 Explain that the cause of financial market volatility is largely psychological:

-* When a big, unexpected event occurs, there is much uncertainty about the future.
+* When a big, unexpected event occurs, it plants uncertainty about the future.

-* It takes time for people to figure out the financial impact, and until then, there are disagreements about the impact.
+* It takes time for people to understand the financial impact, and there are also disagreements about the potential impact.

-* It is these disagreements that lead to the volatility.
+* It is these disagreements that lead to volatility.

 Open the notebook and walk through a code example of using GARCH to predict volatility.
 First, explain that like an ARMA model, a GARCH model assumes stationarity: